 We cannot predict when disasters or emergencies will strike.
 But we can work to make sure that all households, businesses, and communities are prepared.
-Ideally, everyone should be prepared to be self sufficient for at least 72 hours.
+Ideally, everyone should be prepared and have emergency resources available in the event of a disaster.
 Being prepared may sound like an overwhelming task, but it doesn't have to be.
 Follow three steps to get started: make a kit, make a plan, and stay informed.

 Make a Kit

 A disaster-supply kit should provide a collection of basic items that household members may need in the event of a disaster.
 A disaster-supply kit can be used in your home if there is an extended power outage or it could be used if you have to leave your home and go to a shelter.
 During an emergency, you will probably not have time to shop or search for the items you need.
-A basic disaster-supply should include:
+A basic disaster-supply should include recommended items for a disaster-supply kit:

 - Water (one gallon per person per day)